madiator/smarter.github.io/_posts/2021-01-23-choose-rationality.markdown

 Therefore, to become rational, use system 2 (it's a good start but not enough).
 To use system 2, learn how and when your system 1 hijacks system 2.
 To learn how and when this happens, you have to learn to see how you think.
 You have to learn about cognitive biases and reflect back and figure out which cognitive bias you are falling for.
 You can learn and utilize better mental models to help system 1 be wrong less often.

 And all of this is not easy, but it is worthy pursuit.
+Let's end with Naval's quote again:

+> If you can be more right and more rational, you’re going to get nonlinear returns in your life.

 <!--
 ## Benefits of rationality